nezcodin/Animeto/README.md

 - Create their own profile so that they can save their lists and refer back to them later/continue to add on to it
 - Rearrange their watch list in order of importance to them
 - Have all of these same functionalities for finding new manga to read
+- Have the website look good across all devices via media queries